stef1904berg/GormsGamingPlazaBot/README.md

 - `PTERO_SERVERS`: A list of pterodactyl server identifiers seperated by a `,`
 - `PTERO_DOMAIN`: The url the pterodactyl instance listens on
 - `PTERO_TOKEN`: API key for accessing the Pterodactyl api

+Commands:
+- `/whitelist add {player_name}`: Add a player to the whitelist
+- `/whitelist remove {player_name}`: Removes a player from the whitelist

+Both commands upload the whitelist to all available servers